Fractured Magic: Chapter Six

 “I’d say saving a man’s life qualifies.”

-“Those men wouldn't have killed you,” Roman said.
+“Those thieves wouldn’t have killed you,” Roman said.
 Despite his flippant tone, he looked away from Gareth, embarrassed.
 “Probably.”

 Roman shrugged.
 “I was there; I heard you shout.
 I had time to investigate.”
-He looked over at Gareth, then laughed at the man's affronted expression.
-“Were you expecting something more storybook?”
+He looked over at Gareth, then laughed at the man’s affronted expression.
+“Were you expecting something more heroic?
+More storybook?”

-“No,” Gaeth lied, feeling his cheeks flush.
-“It's just strange to know I'm only alive because a young man was bored.”
+“No,” Gareth lied, feeling his cheeks flush.
+“It’s just sobering to know I’m only alive because of a young man’s boredom.”

-Gareth hid his face behind a hand.
-“I'm sorry I asked,” he said, answered again by Roman's bright, boyish laughter.
-“But I'm glad you did it, anyhow.”
+Gareth hid his face behind a hand while Roman laughed at him.
+“I’m sorry I asked,” he said.
+“But I’m glad you did it, anyhow.”

-“In this part of Gallontea, Gareth, it's the best you're going to find.”
+“In this part of Gallonten, it’s the best you’re going to find.”

 Gareth wished he could see better.
 He reached up to touch his swollen eye, but Roman batted his hand away again.
 Gareth scowled at him.